 I get it, you still want to smell nice, so we’ve done some legwork to bring you a selection of clean, cruelty-free and vegan perfumes.
 While the fragrance industry has been slow to change, many of the leaders in non-toxic, cruelty free and vegan fragrance are still smaller indie labels.

-Here are some of our favourite clean + non-toxic perfumes
+Here are some of our favourite clean and non-toxic perfume brands.

 Please note: Perfumes are subject to shipping restrictions and will not be sent internationally.
 Check company websites for local stockists.